arka-nitd/baatein/README.md

 Some steps to make it functional.

-1.) create a database named baatein
+1.) create a database named baatein and adjust the password.
 2.) create four tables in it named friend_requests, posts, pvt_messages, users

 Table 1 : users